byuflowlab/GXBeam.jl/DI_MIGRATION_PLAN.md

 4. **`GXBeam.jl` imports**: replace `import SparseDiffTools` with `import DifferentiationInterface as DI`, `import SparseMatrixColorings`, `import LinearMaps`.
-Defer `Project.toml` edits to the dependency-update step (separate commit, requires user approval).
+Adding the corresponding deps to `Project.toml` is **not** a text edit — use `Pkg.add` via Julia (see workflow rule 2 at the top of this file).
+Each Pkg command requires explicit user approval.

 **Verification:**
 - Run `julia --project test/runtests.jl` — all tests pass.